f-CNN$^{\text{x}}$: A Toolflow for Mapping Multi-CNN Applications on FPGAs: Introduction

 \section{Introduction}

 Over the last decade, Convolutional Neural Network (CNN) models have substantially improved the state-of-the-art performance in several Artificial Intelligence (AI) tasks.
 This property has made CNNs an enabling technology for novel systems in both embedded and cloud applications.
 On the one side of the spectrum, autonomous robots and vehicles is an emerging field that has gathered wide interest from both the academic \cite{Chen2015} and industrial \cite{nvidia_2016} communities due to its potential societal and economic effects.
-On the other end, data centre-based analytics that employ CNNs to serve a large pool of clients is becoming a widespread operational model.
+On the other end, data centre-based analytics that employ CNNs are becoming a widespread operational model to serve a large pool of clients.

-Both embedded and data centre-based AI systems rely their operation on multiple CNNs.
+Both embedded and cloud AI systems rely their operation on multiple CNNs.
 In {latency-critical}, vision-centric autonomous systems, perception is largely based on highly accurate and reliable computer vision tasks, such as object detection \cite{Ren_2017} and semantic segmentation \cite{Badrinarayanan_2017}.
-Similarly, cloud-based systems have to cope with servicing a wide range of concurrent CNN-based applications, from bioinformatics to visual search \cite{Caulfield2016}, {with stringent response-time demands}.
+Similarly, cloud-based systems have to cope with servicing a wide range of concurrent CNN applications, from bioinformatics to visual search \cite{Caulfield2016}, {with stringent response-time demands}.
 In such scenarios, a dedicated model is trained for each particular task, leading to the parallel execution of several CNNs on the same target platform. {Moreover, the latency-sensitive nature of modern applications prohibits the use of batch processing.} As a result, in both emerging embedded and cloud applications there is a requirement for the {latency-driven} mapping of multiple CNNs on the computing platform of the target system.